diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 Online Integration Bee, an exclusive event for high school students!
 We are excited to gather young and motivated mathematical minds from around the world for a unique and exhilarating competition.
 OIB is designed to celebrate the beauty and importance of calculus while fostering a spirit of friendly rivalry among students.

+### Fundraiser Director, STEMIVERSE

+Lead the team to identify and apply for grants and sponsorships to support STEMIVERSE's mission.
+Research potential funding sources, including corporate sponsors, foundations, and governmental organizations.
+Prepare grant proposals and sponsorship packages tailored to the needs of STEMIVERSE and the interests of potential donors.

 ### Lunar Community Staff Member

 I serve as a Physics Staff member for the Lunar Community, a non-profit organization dedicated to hosting mathematics and physics competitions for high school students.
 This role promotes STEM education and fosters a community of young scholars.

-### Fundraiser Assistant, STEMIVERSE

-Collaborate with the team to identify and apply for grants and sponsorships to support STEMIVERSE's mission.
-Research potential funding sources, including corporate sponsors, foundations, and governmental organizations.
-Prepare grant proposals and sponsorship packages tailored to the needs of STEMIVERSE and the interests of potential donors.

 ### ViSTEM, Web Content Manager/Blog Writer